dips-21/my_practice/README.md

 =====================
 Exceptions and errors both are subclasses of Throwable class.
-The error indicates a problem that mainly occurs due to the lack of system resources and our application should not catch these types of problems.
-Some of the examples of errors are system crash error and out of memory error.
+The error indicates a problem that mainly occurs due to the lack of system resources and our application should not catch these types of problems.Some of the examples of errors are system crash error and out of memory error.
 Errors mostly occur at runtime that's they belong to an unchecked type.

 Exceptions are the problems which can occur at runtime and compile time.